 With speed, you can either get the same amount of tests done in less time or cover more test cases within the same amount of time.
 It depends on your use case which one you want to achieve.
 When you parallelize your tests across hundreds of real devices, more devices and tests are covered in one single test run.
 But how to verify a lot of tests say 100 or even 1000 tests in less time?
 Test sharding is the answer.

-Why to do test sharding?
+Why test sharding?

 Imagine that you have 1000 tests taking 100 minutes in total to complete on a single device, wouldn’t this take too much time that keeps every team on the pipeline waiting for testing feedback?
 Now what if we evenly divide these 1000 tests to get them run on 10 devices (100 tests for each device)?
 It will theoretically take 10 minutes rather than 100 minutes to finish the test session and get the test reports.